csula-students/beautiful-data-project-dream/syllabus.md

 * Homework - 40%
 * Quizzes - 40%
 * Project - 20%
-* Attendance - 5%

   > Successful completion of the course project is a need for passing this course.
+* Attendance & demeanor - 5%
+  > I expect you to show civility and human concern for each of those with whom you work and study while presenting a positive attitude and professional demeanor.
+This includes remaining alert (and awake!) in class, respecting and never interrupting others, limiting private conversations, and keeping phones off.

 ### Grading Scale